 Fees may be paid by VISA or Mastercard.
 No extra charge applies.
 Please provide credit card details and authorisation on the admission form, re-enrolment form or enrolment variation form.
 Students may specify a date when payment is to be processed, provided this date is prior to the commencement of units.
 If a payment is declined, students will be contacted.

 Please indicate you wish to pay by BPAY on your admission form, re-enrolment form or enrolment variation form.
 Your College will then provide you with a Statement of Fees within a few days.
 This Statement includes the University BPAY Biller Code and a unique reference number.
-Students must ensure they have completed the BPAY transaction prior to commencement of units.
+Students must ensure they have completed the BPAY transaction prior to the commencement of units.

 5. Third party payment